adzict/adzict/README.md

 ## About me

-Passionate about leveraging data to make a positive impact, I am an experienced Data Scientist with a track record of client-oriented contracts, specializing in prediction and forecasting, data analysis, and proficient database handling.
+Passionate about leveraging data to make a positive impact, I am a Data Scientist with a track record of client-oriented contracts, specializing in prediction and forecasting, data analysis, and proficient database handling.
 Integrating hands-on experience from various client projects, I have also had the privilege of working with seasoned data science mentors who guided me through various projects.

 Besides client contracts, I am currently taking the initiative to create and deploy a test version of a data-driven application in Python, addressing the specific needs of a Mental Health Business in Serbia.
 This independent project showcases my proactive approach to applying my skills in real-world scenarios.
 My dedication to professional growth has led me to transition into a data engineering career, actively learning about ETL and ELT processes, mastering Data Pipelines, and exploring tools like Spark and Airflow.
 I am excited about the prospect of contributing my diverse skill set to further advance your organization's data initiatives.
 Building on my strong foundation in Python and SQL, I am well-equipped to tackle complex challenges and drive innovative solutions.